 Project management is a hard skill to master.
 It may look easy but actually, it is one of the most challenging professions.
 Planning and executing the project objectives requires a variety of skills and knowledge.
 Whatever be the background education of project managers, their core competency is still required to be experienced.
 The lessons project managers learn from failures and success help them perform better in future projects.
 While learning from your own experiences is the most valuable practice, it’s essential to learn from the experiences of others as well.
 Indeed, learning from others can prevent you from wasting time and gaining the same knowledge in a hard way.
 With this purpose in mind, one of the best options is to follow Project Management statistics and make conclusions.

 So, as a result of very thorough research, WebWork Time Tracker has put together fresh project management statistics about the current state of project management.
 In the end, you can also find interesting predictions about the future of Project Management.

 The Role of Project Management

 The role of project management is huge no matter in which industry it is implemented.
-As a matter of fact, it balanced projects’ timeline, budget and helps teams meet its objectives.
+As a matter of fact, it balanced projects’ timelines, budgets and helps teams meet their objectives.
 Project management is a great contributor to business strategy execution, as it helps to reach goals faster, cheaper and with less risk.